-Pulse wave doppler examination of blood flow in a pulmonary vein (performed in the apical 4 chamber view) will show a marked predominance of the D wave (of early diastolic flow through the pulmonary veins) over the S wave (of systolic flow) with
+Pulse wave Doppler examination of blood flow in a pulmonary vein (performed in the apical 4 chamber view) will show a marked predominance of the D wave (of early diastolic flow through the pulmonary veins) over the S wave (of systolic flow) with

-peak S velocity/peak D velocity <0.5 The S and D waves are both positive waves (over the baseline) because they represent flow with direction into the left atrium and towards the tranducer (which is at the apex of the heart).
+peak S velocity/peak D velocity <0.5 The S and D waves are both positive waves (over the baseline) because they represent flow with direction into the left atrium and towards the transducer (which is at the apex of the heart).
 The peak velocity of the AR wave (a negative wave of reverse flow from the atrium into the pulmonary vein at end-diastole during atrial systole, in sinus rhythm) is elevated (> 35 cm/s).

 In contrast, in constrictive pericarditis peak velocity E' of the septal mitral annulus > 8 cm/s.
-The differential diagnosis between restrictive cardiomyopathy and constritive pericarditis is a classic problem, because both conditions produce a clinical picture of heart failure caused by severe diastolic dysfunction.
+The differential diagnosis between restrictive cardiomyopathy and constrictive pericarditis is a classic problem because both conditions produce a clinical picture of heart failure caused by severe diastolic dysfunction.
 Another difference between these two entities is the following.
-In constrictive pericarditis there is a marked respiratory variation (by more than 30%) of the peak E (early diastolic) blood flow velocity both in mitral and tricuspid flow, with mitral E velocity decreasing in inspiration and tricuspid E velocity increasing in inspiration.
-This is due to the phenomenon of the ventricular interdependence (for an explanation of this term see chapter on constrictive pericarditis).
-This phenomenon of ventricular interdependence does not exist in restrictive cardiomyopathy (RCM), therefore in RCM the respiratory variation in the trasmitral and transtricuspid flow is not augmented.
+In constrictive pericarditis, there is a marked respiratory variation (by more than 30%) of the peak E (early diastolic) blood flow velocity both in mitral and tricuspid flow, with mitral E velocity decreasing in inspiration and tricuspid E velocity increasing in inspiration.
+This is due to the phenomenon of the ventricular interdependence (for an explanation of this term see the chapter on constrictive pericarditis).
+This phenomenon of ventricular interdependence does not exist in restrictive cardiomyopathy (RCM), therefore in RCM the respiratory variation in the transmitral and transtricuspid flow is not augmented.
 In fact, in RCM respiratory variation in flow velocities through the atrioventricular valves is diminished or absent.

-Cardiac catheterization in RCM shows elevation of filling pressures (diastolic pressures) in both ventricles, and a dip-and-plateau ventricular diastolic pressure tracing (a pattern like the symbol of square root) is often seen.
-These are also features of contrictive pericarditis (CP).
-A difference is that in CP there is equalization of diastolic pressures of both ventricles (the difference of end-diastolic pressure between the two ventricles is <5 mmHg in CP).
+Cardiac catheterization in RCM shows an elevation of filling pressures (diastolic pressures) in both ventricles, and a dip-and-plateau ventricular diastolic pressure tracing (a pattern like the symbol of a square root) is often seen.
+These are also features of constrictive pericarditis (CP).
+A difference is that in CP there is an equalization of diastolic pressures of both ventricles (the difference of end-diastolic pressure between the two ventricles is <5 mmHg in CP).
 On the contrary, in RCM this difference is usually > 5mmHg.
 Therefore, careful evaluation of simultaneously recorded LV and RV pressures helps in distinguishing between the two.

 A very useful parameter is the change in these simultaneously recorded ventricular pressures during respiration.

-This in CP demonstrates discordant changes in systolic pressures with respiration (inspiratory increase in RV systolic pressure with a simultaneous decrease in LV systolic pressure/ the opposite in expiration).
+This pressure recording in CP demonstrates discordant changes in systolic pressures with respiration (inspiratory increase in RV systolic pressure with a simultaneous decrease in LV systolic pressure/ the opposite in expiration).
 In contrast, in RCM the change in the systolic pressure of the RV and the LV with respiration is concordant ( they increase or diminish concomitantly and their respiratory changes are small).

 Treatment of RCM

-Diuretics are adminisered for heart failure symptoms, but cautiously (elevations in dosage must be cautious and gradual in order to relieve congestive symptoms, without reducing left ventricular filling pressures to the point of causing hypotension).
+Diuretics are administered for heart failure symptoms, but cautiously (elevations in dosage must be cautious and gradual in order to relieve congestive symptoms, without reducing left ventricular filling pressures to the point of causing hypotension).
 Beta-blockers are commonly administered, especially if the heart rate is rapid but any reduction in heart rate should be moderate.
 These patients do not need a slow heart rate because diastolic filling occurs only at the beginning of diastole, so there is no point in increasing the duration of diastole.
 A slow heart rate in patients with RCM will usually decrease cardiac output and this results in worsening of symptoms.
 In patients with secondary restrictive cardiomyopathies, specific treatment of the underlying systemic disease is often indicated.
-In many cases referral for transplant assessment should be considered early because severe pulmonary hypertension may develop.
+In many cases, referral for transplant assessment should be considered early because severe pulmonary hypertension may develop.